 The department initially posted a competitive grant funding opportunity for Level 3 (DC Fast) electric vehicle charging infrastructure (EVCI) on Feb.
 10, 2020, for a period of 60 days.
 The department extended the application period for an additional 30 days and accepted applications submitted before May 7, 2020, at 5 p.m.
 E.T.
 Links to EVCI Phase 1 Request for Applications (RFA), and the responses to the RFA question period are linked below.

-The Department has evaluated all applications and is awarding grants for all twenty-seven segments identified in the EVCI Phase 1 RFA.
-A list of the awarded applicants for each of the twenty-seven segments and a map of the project locations are linked below.
+The department has evaluated all applications and is awarding grants for all 27 segments identified in the EVCI Phase 1 RFA.
+A list of the awarded applicants for each of the 27 segments and a map of the project locations are linked below.

 The closed RFA and Agency Decisions/Notice of Award is also available through the Vendor Bid System (VBS).
 For the VBS posting search, the closed RFA is EVCI-RFA-01 and the Agency Decisions post is EVCI-RFA-01-AD.

 DERA State Grant - Marine Vessel Engine and Drayage Truck Replacements

-For more information about the DERA program, including specific eligibility, cost-share requirements, and past projects, please visit the Department's DERA State Grant Program webpage or contact the Division of Air Resource Management directly at VWMitigation@FloridaDEP.gov.
+For more information about the DERA program, including specific eligibility, cost-share requirements, and past projects, please visit the department's DERA State Grant Program or contact the Division of Air Resource Management directly at VWMitigation@FloridaDEP.gov.